 Williams, a 2007 graduate of Iowa State’s Greenlee School of Journalism, is the former publisher of the old CycloneNation.com (Scout.com).
 He’s also served as a columnist for the Ames Tribune, a reporter for CycloneReport.com and is the former sports director at KMA Radio in Shenandoah, Iowa.

 Blum has been a columnist for Cyclone Fanatic since 2009.
 He is the pre-game/halftime host and on-site producer for the Cyclone Football broadcasts on the Cyclone Radio Network and fill-in voice for Cyclone men's and women's basketball.
-Blum also does TV play-by-play of regional sporting events for Mediacom Connections.
+Blum also does TV play-by-play of regional sporting events.

 Since graduating from Iowa State's Greenlee School of Journalism in 2007, he has spent time working for WOI-TV in Des Moines, KMA Radio in Shenandoah and the Orlando Magic of the NBA.

 He currently works in the marketing and higher education field in Des Moines.

 Blum has proclaimed himself as one of four NBA fans in Iowa and spends the rest of his time on the golf course or working on his charge and block calls.Most Recent Article: What's next for Niang and Nader?
 Will they make NBA rosters?.

 This is Ian’s fourth year of covering Iowa State football and women’s basketball for Cyclone Fanatic.
 Smith writes games stories and features after each home football game.
 His women’s basketball reporting consists of game coverage, features and he is one of the only writers in the market who covers women’s basketball recruiting.